 Some companies will never manage to do it.
 They will take your money then stop all communication leaving you out of pocket and angry.

-This happened to me with several iCloud unlockers.
+This happened to me with several iCloud unlock providers.

-However, if you use a decent service the unlock process works like this:
+However, if you use a good quality service the process to unlock your iPhone works like this:

 Step 1: See what model iPhone you have